-- An additional step is needed between steps 2 and 3 in the book.
-The first three steps should be as follows: - 1.
-Install and configure the Oracle client software on the DB2 federated server using the documentation provided by Oracle. - Set the ORACLE\HOME environment variable: export ORACLE\HOME=<oracle\home\directory>. - 3.
+- An additional step is needed between steps two and three in the book.
+The first three steps should be as follows:: - 1.
+Install and configure the Oracle client software on the DB2 federated server using the documentation provided by Oracle. - 2.
+Set data source environment variables by modifying the db2dj.ini file and issuing the db2set command.
+The db2set command updates the DB2 profile registry with your settings. - Detailed instructions for setting the environment variables are in Chapter 26.
+Setting Up a Federated System to Access Oracle Data Sources of the DB2 Installation and Configuration Supplement. - 3.
 For DB2 federated servers running on UNIX platforms, run the djxlink script to link-edit the Oracle SQL\Net or Net8 libraries to your DB2 federated server.
 Depending on your platform, the djxlink script is located in:

 '''

 /usr/lpp/db2_07_01/bin on AIX

 /opt/IBMdb2/V7.1/bin Solaris Operating Environment

-/opt/IBMdb2/V7.1/bin HP-UX

 /usr/IBMdb2/V7.1/bin Linux

 '''